Limit cycle enumeration in random vector fields: Introduction

-The proof of this result shows that the original limit can be replaced with the iterated limit, taking $d \rightarrow \infty$ before $\e \rightarrow 0$.
-This ultimately reduces the problem to studying an \emph{infinitesimal} perturbation involving random bivariate power series.
-As we will detail in the proof, the limiting random variable $X(\rho)$ counts the number of zeros of a certain random univariate power series (see \eqref{eq:Ainfinity} below).
-It is of interest to study the behavior of $X(\rho)$ as the radius $\rho$ approaches unity.
-We conjecture that the precise asymptotic behavior of $\EE X(\rho)$ is given by This conjecture is supported by the following heuristic which rests on an assumption that Tao and Vu's ``replacement principle'' \cite{TaoVu} can be applied in the current setting: If the random series (see the function $\sA_\infty$ defined in the proof of Theorem \ref{thm:as} below) whose zeros are counted by $X(\rho)$ is replaced by an analogous Gaussian series (replacing each coefficient by a Gaussian random variable of the same variance) then the resulting Gaussian series is closely related to the one considered in \cite[Thm.
+It is of interest to study the behavior of $X(\rho)$ as the radius $\rho$ approaches unity (as in the above-mentioned work \cite{Kabluchko}), since $\rho=1$ is almost surely the radius of convergence of the series $\sA_\infty$ (and hence it is natural to expect $\EE X(\rho)$ to diverge as $\rho \rightarrow 1^-$).
+We conjecture that the precise asymptotic behavior of $\EE X(\rho)$ is given by \be \displaystyle \EE X(\rho) \sim \frac{1}{\pi} \sqrt{ - \log (1-\sqrt{\rho}) }, \quad \text{as } \rho \rightarrow 1^-. \ee This conjecture is supported by the following heuristic which rests on an assumption that Tao and Vu's universality method (establishing a ``replacement principle'') \cite{TaoVu} can be applied in the current setting: If the random series (see the function $\sA_\infty$ defined in the proof of Theorem \ref{thm:as} below) whose zeros are counted by $X(\rho)$ is replaced by an analogous Gaussian series (replacing each coefficient by a Gaussian random variable of the same variance) then the resulting Gaussian series is closely related to the one considered in \cite[Thm.
 3.4]{Flasche} where a precise asymptotic has been derived.
-The validity of replacing a random series with a Gaussian one as $\rho \rightarrow 1^-$ seems plausible considering universality principles in related settings \cite{TaoVu}, \cite{DoVu}, \cite{Kabluchko}.
+The validity of replacing a random series with a Gaussian one as $\rho \rightarrow 1^-$ seems plausible considering previous success in applying the universality method in related settings \cite{TaoVu}, \cite{DoVu}, \cite{Kabluchko}, \cite{KLN}.

 \begin{remark} A normal distribution law was established in \cite[Thm.
 1.7]{Brudnyi1} for the number of zeros of certain related families of analytic functions, but it follows from Theorem \ref{thm:as}, with some attention to the details of its proof, that a normal distribution limit law does not hold for $N_d(\rho)$ when $\rho<1$.
-Indeed, $N_d(\rho)$ converges, without rescaling, to a nondegenerate random variable $X(\rho)$ with support $\{0,1,2,...\}$. \end{remark}
+Indeed, $N_d(\rho)$ obeys a discrete limit law and converges, without rescaling, to a nondegenerate random variable $X(\rho)$ with discrete support $\{0,1,2,...\}$. \end{remark}

+The underlying reason for the almost sure convergence of the number of limit cycles is that, within this particular model of random polynomials, $p,q$ tend toward random bivariate power series convergent in the unit bidisk $\DD \times \DD \subset \CC^2$, in particular, convergent in the real disk $\DD_\rho$ for any $\rho<1$.